 - You have become an adopted son.

-God in his foreknowledge knew beforehand who would freely believe in His Son for salvation, and it is on this basis that they are chosen.
-God implements a plan in time called predestination for whosoever will receive Him, with mankind (the elect) choosing to respond to God’s initiation for salvation.
-God takes a believing sinner regenerates him, and by means of this makes him His child (teknon, a born one).
-Then He takes this child and places him in a legal position as an adult (adopted) son (huios).7 The apostle here uses as an illustration the Roman practice of legally adopting a child, and thus not only bequeathing to him the material possessions of the one adopting, but also giving him his civil status.8
+God, in His foreknowledge, knew beforehand who would freely believe in His Son for salvation, and [it’s] on this basis that they are chosen by Him.
+God implements a plan in time called predestination for whosoever will receive Him, with humanity (the elect) choosing to respond to His initiation for salvation.
+God takes a believing sinner, regenerates him, and by means of this, makes him His child (teknon, a born one).
+Then He takes this child and places him in a legal position as an adult (adopted) son (huios).7 The apostle here uses, as an illustration, the Roman practice of legally adopting a child, and thus not only [bequeathing him] the material possessions of the one [adopting] but also giving him his civil status.8